-- O6.27 Where a spectacle prescription is prepared for the patient, it becomes the property of the patient, who is free to have the spectacles dispensed by a person of the patient's choice.
-The optometrist will ensure that the patient is made aware that he or she is entitled to a copy of the spectacle prescription. - O6.28 Contact lens prescriptions are excluded from the above provision, although the prescription remains the property of the patient and should be available to the patient at the completion of the prescription and fitting process.
+Where a spectacle prescription is prepared for the patient, it becomes the property of the patient, who is free to have the spectacles dispensed by any person of the patient's choice.
+The optometrist will ensure that the patient is made aware that he or she is entitled to a copy of the spectacle prescription.

+Contact lens prescriptions are excluded from the above provision, although the prescription remains the property of the patient and should be available to the patient at the completion of the prescription and fitting process.